AlicanGultekin/seaofthieves-keythief/readme.md

 #### Slack

-If Slack related variables are not used, results can still be seen on the console.
-You can also extend the code with whatever notification method you want.
+If Slack related variables are not used, results can still be seen on the console You can also extend the code with whatever notification method you want

 + SLACK_URL (string) is a Slack webhook url